-Step 1 Choose Administration > System > Maintenance.

-Step 2 From the Operations navigation pane on the left, choose Data Management &gt; Administration Node &gt; Scheduled Backup.
+- Step 1 Choose Administration > System > Maintenance. - Step 2 From the Operations navigation pane on the left, choose Data Management > Administration Node > Scheduled Backup.

 The Scheduled Backup List page appears with a list of scheduled jobs.

-Step 3 Click the radio button next to the scheduled backup job that you want to delete, and click Delete.
-Step 4 The following message appears: Are you sure you want to delete this scheduled backup?
-Step 5 Click OK to delete the scheduled backup.
+Step 3 Click the radio button next to the scheduled backup job that you want to delete and click Delete.